-Being are a small short tailed breed which sheds its fleece naturally, most animals are a creamy white/fawn colour with various black, tan or speckled markings on the face and legs – really attractive little sheep.
+Being a small, short tailed breed which sheds its fleece naturally, most Borerays are a creamy white/fawn colour with various black, tan or speckled markings on the face and legs – really attractive little sheep.

 Boreray wool is fairly similar to North Ronaldsay and can be slightly course, not the best choice for children’s teddy bears but ideal if you need a bear for the man in your life!